jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/index.md

 </div>

-## Return Performance By Fed Policy Cycle
+## Asset Class Performance By Fed Policy Cycle

 Moving on, we will now look at the performance of four (4) different asset classes during each Fed cycle.
 We'll use the following Bloomberg indices: